qsenych/Quantum-Adaptive-Excitation-Network-with-Variational-Quantum-Circuits-for-Channel-Attention-CPEN416/README.md

 (Note: One must install tensorboard first) `tensorboard --logdir runs`.

-The data was then downloaded from tensorboard and turned into images using the matlab script csv_to_image.m
+The data was then downloaded from tensorboard and turned into images using the matlab script csv_to_image.m.

+The runs that produced the result are in the runs folder in the repo.
+The produced csvs are in runs/csv/ though these are manually extracted from tensorboard.

 ## Resources:
 *Useful Resources*